 — Elizabeth Streb

 The Streb Extreme Action Company, known for physically demanding performances that combine virtuosity, technical skill, and popular appeal, will open up its artistic process by turning the Tang Teaching Museum into a rehearsal and performance space, as well as an exhibition of its archive of cutting-edge work since its 1985 founding by choreographer Elizabeth Streb.
-The exhibition, organized by Dayton Director Ian Berry and Streb, coincides with the company’s June 2019 residency at the Skidmore College Summer Dance Workshop.
+The exhibition, organized by Dayton Director Ian Berry and Streb, coincides with Streb being the Skidmore Summer Dance Choreographer-in-Residence, a program organized by the Skidmore College Office of Special Programs.